object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

 infix operators that Python supports.
 We'll chose `*`, which is possibly the closest match among Python's operators.
 One could easily envisage a more complete implementation of a group, with support for group properties such as generators and element features such as inverses.
-But our objective here is to develop an understanding of class relations, rather than of algebra, so this minimal characterisation of a group will suffice.
+Our objective here is to develop an understanding of class relations, rather than of algebra, so this minimal characterisation of a group will suffice.